rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ![Bot message that links a quick start tile.](./img/chatbot-quickstarts-tile.svg)
 </div>

+Selecting the quick start title, or the "Start" link can be configured to launch the quick start in a new window, as an interactive bot conversation within the ChatBot window, or as a separate tab within the ChatBot drawer (as shown in this [quick start/ChatBot concept demo](https://quickstart-chatbot-demo.surge.sh/?quickstart=install-app-and-associate-pipeline)).

 ### Message actions

 To allow users to interact with bots messages, utilize message actions.
 Refer to [the message actions React example](/patternfly-ai/chatbot/messages#message-actions) for an interactive visual.